RVNielsen/MyPortfolio/cpp/hangman/example2.md

 c h i c _ _ _   a _ _   _ a _ _ _ _ _
 ```
-the player is asked for a letter until a letter that has not been guessed already is picked
+the player is asked for a letter until they pick one that has not already been guessed
 ```txt
 Player 2, guess a letter:
 i